MikroElektronika/mikrosdk_click_v2/clicks/daq/README.md

 void daq_calculate_voltage ( daq_t *ctx, int32_t adc_data, float *voltage );
 ```

-## Example Description

-> This example showcases ability of the device to read ADC
-data and calculate voltage for set configuration.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initialization of communication modules (SPI, UART) and